 A bathtub lift is also a much cheaper alternative than replacing an existing bathtub with a walk-in bathtub.
 A walk-in tub will need to be fitted by a skilled professional which may take up to a few days, causing disruption and leaving them without a bathtub in the meantime to use.

-A less costly alternative to a walk-in bathtub is a bath hoist, these however take-up additional floor space in the bathroom as they need to be positioned next to the bathtub unlike a bath lift which fits directly inside the bath therefore taking up minimal space.
+A less costly alternative to a walk-in bathtub is a bathtub hoist, these however take-up additional floor space in the bathroom as they need to be positioned next to the bathtub unlike a bathtub lift which fits directly inside the bathtub therefore taking up minimal space.

 Reduces the Risk of Injuries

 Slipping or falling when entering or exiting a bathtub can be particularly dangerous.
 It can cause serious injuries including broken bones, fractures, concussion and in some cases it can lead to death.